appsmithorg/appsmith-docs/website/docs/reference/widgets/table/editable.md

 This property allows you to define custom validation rules and error messages to guide users when their input does not meet the required criteria.
 To access the user's edited values, you can utilize the following reference properties:

-- **editedValue**: This property displays the current value of the column being edited or added.
-It reflects the in-progress value that the user is modifying in that specific cell.
+- **editedValue**: This property shows the current value being edited in the column.
+It reflects what the user is typing or modifying in that specific cell.
 For example, if you want to ensure the input length is greater than 2 characters:

 <dd>